-You can make pancakes, waffles, and muffins with non-dairy milk.
+You can make pancakes, waffles, and muffins with non-dairy milk and vegan eggs.
+The options out there for non-dairy milk are so delicious and there is such a variety!
+You can try oat milk, almond milk, Ripple, cashew milk, macadamia milk, the list goes on!
+Best part?
 They are just as delicious and fluffy as those made with dairy, and they’re better for you.

 Don’t eat greasy burgers or chicken sandwiches with fries and a big coke for lunch.
 They’ll leave you feeling like a slug, and eventually you’ll end up looking like one.
-Make yourself something bright and flavorful that will fuel your body and make you feel and look fabulous.
+Make yourself something delicious and healthy!
+May we suggest our vegan crunchwrap supreme!

-Don’t get bogged down with deep fried garbage that’s high in calories, fat, and cholesterol.
+Don’t get bogged down with apps that are filled with cholesterol, saturated fat, and hormones!
 Try these plant-based snacks instead.

-Try any one of these hearty, cozy, and satisfying meals that will leave you feeling good instead of stuffed.
+Try any one of these hearty, cozy, and satisfying meals that will leave you feeling good and full!

 The beauty of eating lighter and fresher plant-based meals is that you’ll have space for something sweet after dinner.